 Deputy Director of the Office of International Development Policy at the US Department of Treasury | Co-Chair of the Steering Committee and Chair of the Private Sector Window Donor Committee.

 GAFSP is a Financial Intermediary Fund (FIF), hosted within the World Bank Group, and was set up to complement and reinforce other existing multilateral and bilateral efforts to tackle food insecurity.

-The World Bank also hosts a Coordination Unit (CU) within the Agriculture Global Practice that provides support to the Steering Committee.
-The CU oversees overall Program operations, manages the Program’s Public Sector Window, which includes the Missing Middle Initiative (MMI), and coordinates with the IFC, which manages GAFSP’s Private Sector Window.View Meeting Minutes
+The World Bank serves as Trustee as well as hosts a Coordination Unit (CU) within the Agriculture and Food Global Practice that provides support to GAFSP’s Steering Committee.
+The CU oversees overall Program operations, manages Program’s public sector grants, producer organizations grants, and coordinates with the IFC, which manages GAFSP’s private sector financing portfolio.View Program Documents